Car Makes a Rattling Noise When I Accelerate

 Patterns tell the story.

-Things I Check Without Special Tools
+Things to Check Without Special Tools

-Before visiting a shop, I personally check:
+Before visiting a shop, you should check:

 • Heat shields underneath